xarantolus/Collect/API_doc.md

 #### Common Problem
 It seems like sometimes Windows Explorer can't open these files.
 This is due to illegal characters in filenames.

-If you get an error that the file is corrupt, try using other programs to open zip files, e.g. WinRar.
+If you get an error that the file is corrupt, try using other programs to open zip files, e.g. [7zip](https://www.7-zip.org/) or [WinRAR](https://www.rarlab.com/).

 ---